 For the latest travel advice from the Foreign Commonwealth & Development Office including security and local laws, plus passport and visa information, check www.gov.uk/foreign-travel-advice.
 As the situation in our destination countries can change, please do ensure you check regularly before your adventure.
 We also receive notifications direct from the FCO so we are always aware of the ‘status’ in our destination countries.

 Holiday insurance is essential for all Yellow Wood Adventures.
-Unfortunately anyone without insurance is not able to take part in the holiday, so please make sure you arrange cover.
-We recommend sorting your insurance when you book so that if you have problems during the run up to your holiday, and need to cancel, you are covered, particularly in the light of effects that the pandemic has had on travel.
+Unfortunately, anyone without insurance is not able to take part in the holiday, so please make sure you arrange cover.
+We recommend arranging your insurance cover when you book so that if you have problems during the run up to your holiday, and need to cancel, you are covered.

 For information on Uganda, such as climate, weather, language, social norms, food & drink etc, please have a read of our Country specific information.

 Please remember to bring your passport for registration, appropriate, water proof hiking boots and a light rain coat.
 To protect from stinging nettles, we recommend long pants and long sleeved tops.
 A pair of old gardening gloves can help grabbing onto the vegetation while most hotels/lodges provide a walking stick that come in very handy especially when hiking downhill.
 A small waterproof backpack is an excellent idea to carry a light snack, bottled water as well as protection for your camera.

 All adventures can be tailored as private bespoke trips.

 Select dates & add any extras or 'Add on' adventures.
 Complete our Booking Form